idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/LagrangianKernelTheory.md

 In MOOSE the `use_displaced_mesh` flag indicates whether gradients and integrals are with respect to the current (`true`) or reference (`false`) configurations.
-In the old [StressDivergenceTensors](/StressDivergenceTensors.md) it can be confusing to determine when to use the flag.
-With the new Lagrangian kernels it is simple: the only object that needs to have `use_displaced_mesh` set is the [updated Lagrangian](kernels/lagrangian/UpdatedLagrangianStressDivergence.md) when `large_kinematics = true`.
+ With the new Lagrangian
+the only object that needs to have `use_displaced_mesh` set is the [updated Lagrangian](kernels/lagrangian/UpdatedLagrangianStressDivergence.md) when `large_kinematics = true`.
 The kernel enforces this condition with an error.
 For all other objects in the new mechanics system the